 Slower day at clinic today but did give a TV interview.
 Also started our daily ice cream break tradition.
 Mango flavored anything is so delicious.
 Being utterly exhausted, we ate at our beautiful hotel, Casa Andina and headed to bed.

 Continued to see more interesting cases and struggled a bit with how to treat with limited resources.
-Took some time to reflect how easily things are taken for granted.
+Took some time to reflect on how easily things are taken for granted.
 The group was able to test vision for 100s, distribute a ton of glasses and stop by a local school to teach CPR.

 Tonight we took a tour of Tabenero and I picked up some Malbec and Moscato.
 Mmm.
 Then, we returned to Hotel Princess for some traditional Peruvian food, drinks and dance.
 They were such gracious hosts.